mavryk-network/mavryk-protocol/docs/paris/blocks_ops.rst

 Rather, the ``Failing_noop`` operation allows to sign an arbitrary string, without introducing an operation that could be misinterpreted in the protocol.

-The Octez client provides commands to sign and verify the signature of input messages by a given key.
+The Mavkit client provides commands to sign and verify the signature of input messages by a given key.
 These commands create a ``failing_noop`` operation from the message that is being signed or checked.

 ::